 How much automation is acceptable?

 It’s the right question.
-Maybe the only one that really counts.
-Not whether AI works.
-Not how to implement it.
-But: How much of it do we want?
+Not whether AI works or how to implement it.
+But how much of it we want.

 The answer could take the whole discussion in a different direction.
 An honest direction.
 One that acknowledges that more technology isn’t automatically better.
-That there might be a point where automation should stop.
 That the answer to the question could be: less than we think.

-But the answer that always comes is: a hybrid model.
-Humans and machines together.
-AI for the routine tasks.
-People for the important decisions.
-Finding the balance.
-The sweet spot.
-The right mix.
+But the answer that always comes is a hybrid model.
+Humans and machines working together and sharing the tasks.
+AI handles the routine work, people the important decisions.
+The point being to find the right balance.

 That sounds reasonable.
-It sounds balanced.
-It sounds like a compromise everyone can agree on.
+It sounds like a compromise you can really only agree with.

 The direction of automation